 - 1.1 Purpose.
 The National Electrical Code (NEC) Style Manual is prepared under the guidance of the NEC Correlating Committee and is used to advise members of the National Electrical Code Committee and the Technical Committee on Electrical Safety in the Workplace on the required editorial style and arrangement of their respective documents.
-It is intended to be used as a practical working tool to assist in making the documents as clear, usable, and unambiguous as possible. - 1.2 Scope.
-This manual provides editorial and administrative requirements for writing NFPA 70®, National Electrical Code, and NFPA 70E®, Standard for Electrical Safety in the Workplace®.
+It shall be used by the technical committees to make the documents as clear, usable, and unambiguous as possible. - 1.2 Scope.
+This manual provides editorial and administrative requirements for writing NFPA 70®, National Electrical Code®, and NFPA 70E®, Standard for Electrical Safety in the Workplace®.
 Except as otherwise specified in this manual, the National Electrical Code and the Standard for Electrical Safety in the Workplace shall comply with the Manual of Style for NFPA Technical Committee Documents.
 For the purposes of this manual, use of the term document or documents includes NFPA 70, National Electrical Code, and NFPA 70E, Standard for Electrical Safety in the Workplace, unless specifically stated otherwise.
-Additionally, unless specifically stated otherwise, use of the term technical committee (TC) includes the NEC code-making panels and the NFPA 70E technical committee. - 1.2.1 Requirements Not Included.
-The NEC Style Manual does not include many purely editorial and stylistic matters, including, but not limited to, the formatting of tables, and capitalization practices.
-For information on these editorial guidelines, see the Manual of Style for NFPA Technical Committee Documents. - 1.2.2 Format.
+Additionally, unless specifically stated otherwise, use of the term technical committee (TC) includes the NEC code-making panels and the NFPA 70E technical committee. - 1.2.1 Editorial Guidelines.
+For editorial, stylistic matters, formatting of tables, and capitalization practices not included in the NEC Style Manual, see the Manual of Style for NFPA Technical Committee Documents. - 1.2.2 Format.
 These documents are formatted differently from other NFPA standards.
 Examples of these differences include, but are not limited to, arrangement of the document, its internal numbering system, and use of informational notes.
-The National Electrical Code Correlating Committee staff liaison shall be responsible for recommending to the correlating committee resolutions of any apparent conflicts or discrepancies between the Manual of Style for NFPA Technical Committee Documents and this manual. - 1.3 Regulatory Adoption.
-Because these documents are intended to be suitable for adoption as regulatory documents, it is important that they contain clearly stated mandatory requirements in the document text.
-This should encourage uniform adoption without alterations. - 1.4 Examples.
+The National Electrical Code Correlating Committee staff liaison shall be responsible for recommending to the correlating committee resolutions of any apparent conflicts or discrepancies between the Manual of Style for NFPA Technical Committee Documents and this manual. - 1.3 Uniform Application of Documents.
+To encourage uniform application without alterations, it is important that the documents contain clearly stated mandatory requirements in the text. - 1.4 Examples.
 The examples shown throughout this manual are intended to be representative of the style and arrangement of the text.
-The actual text used in the example may or may not match the current document text.
+The actual text used in the examples may or may not match the current document text.